Liz Torres: Personal life

 Torres was born in the borough of The Bronx in New York City, where her parents had settled after moving from Puerto Rico.
 There she received her primary and secondary education.
+Her father, Santos Torres Graci, was the co-owner of Club Deportivo de Ponce.

 Torres resides in Los Angeles, where she is a member of the board of directors of Write Act Repertory.
 She was married to movie producer and founder of The Kushner-Locke Company, Peter Locke, who briefly managed her; they divorced in 1977.